phreeza/manuscript_axon_potentials/doc/manuscript.md

 further away from the trunk it is no longer distinguishable from the background activity.-->

-To understand the EFP contributions related to individual spikes, we next turned our attention to the high-frequency MUA response.
+To understand how the EFP contributions are related to individual spikes, we next turned our attention to the high-frequency MUA response.
 The MUA is thought to reflect local spiking activity [@Stark2007Predicting].
-In [@fig:bigtree]D, the maximum amplitudes of the MUA appeared like an ellipsoid centered at the terminal zone ([@fig:bigtree]D), and they did not show the double-lobe shape observed for the LFP in [@fig:bigtree]A.
+In [@fig:bigtree]D, the iso-amplitude lines of the MUA appeared like an ellipsoid centered at the terminal zone ([@fig:bigtree]D); they did not show the double-lobe shape observed for the LFP in [@fig:bigtree]A.

 The shape of the MUA response was weakly dependent on the recording location.